searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 ## Planned Improvements
 - Resolve known issues.
 - Patch and enable more prefabs.
-- Add a setting to restrict building CreatorShop pieces to Server Admins only.
 - Determine why some prefabs cause the game to crash when re-logging.
+- Add sfx to placement and deconstruction of black marble prefabs.

 ## Compatibility
 This is a non-exhaustive list.